 If you recognize one, some or several of these blocks, don’t feel bad.
 You’re not alone.
 There’s power in this knowledge.
 Go forth now and determine to not be held back by any of these mental blocks.
 With this new determination, you’ll seriously up your value to your organization and customers will love you!

-Now you can give your representatives even more great skills for handling complaints and difficult customers.
-Sign up for my email list and learn specific tips, approaches and phrases to help your employees help your customers.
+Now you can give your representatives even more great skills for handling complaints and demanding customers.
+Sign up for my email list and learn specific tips, approaches, and phrases to help your employees help your customers.